-The operational phase of the North Kent Wind 1 Project will include the operation and maintenance of approximately 40 wind energy generating turbines.
+The operational phase of the North Kent Wind 1 Project will include the operation and maintenance of up to 36 wind energy generating turbines.
 The operation of the project is expected to begin in late 2017, and the operational lifespan of the project is approximately 20 years unless otherwise extended (AECOM 2015b).